 Rudy is a local Tucsonan and a proud graduate of the Sunnyside Unified School District.
 As a first-generation college student, Rudy was not aware of the college process and he and his family had big questions about how to pay for college.

-Thomas Ahn joined UC’s Office of the President in December 2016 as the executive director of the Math, Engineering, Science Achievement (MESA) program.
+Thomas Ahn joined UC’s Office of the President in December 2016 as the executive director of the MESA program.
 He brings 27 years of experience as a social entrepreneur in the Bay Area nonprofit sector to his work with MESA.

 Dwight has been with APL since 2003 in technical roles as project manager, lead engineer, and electrical engineer.
 He holds a master’s degree from Johns Hopkins University in electrical and computer engineering and a bachelor’s degree in biology from Howard University.